-Thanks to numerous photos circulating around social media, Smutwood Peak hike has become increasingly more popular.
-I can’t even lie, one of the main reasons this Kananaskis hike was so high on our list was because of the gorgeous photos we saw.
+Thanks to numerous photos circulating around social media, the Smutwood Peak hike has become increasingly more popular.
+I can’t even lie.
+One of the main reasons this Kananaskis hike was so high on our list was the gorgeous photos we saw.
 If you’re wondering how to tackle the Smutwood Peak hike, keep reading!

 Smutwood Peak Hike Guide